 2. By showing a definite dollar amount.

-Note: MLSs may also, as a matter of local discretion, allow participants to offer cooperative compensation as a percentage of the net sales price, with the net sales price defined as the gross sales price minus buyer upgrades (new construction) and seller concessions as defined by the MLS unless otherwise defined by state law or regulation.
+Note: If cooperative compensation is offered by the listing broker, MLSs may also, as a matter of local discretion, allow participants to offer cooperative compensation as a percentage of the net sales price, with the net sales price defined as the gross sales price minus buyer upgrades (new construction) and seller concessions as defined by the MLS unless otherwise defined by state law or regulation.

-The listing broker retains the right to determine the amount of compensation offered to other Participants (acting as subagents, buyer agents, or in other agency or nonagency capacities defined by law) which may be the same or different.
+The listing broker retains the right to determine the amount of compensation offered, if any, to other Participants (acting as subagents, buyer agents, or in other agency or nonagency capacities defined by law) which may be the same or different.

 This shall not preclude the listing broker from offering any MLS Participant compensation other than the compensation indicated on any listing as published by the MLS provided the listing broker informs the other broker, in writing, in advance of submitting an offer to purchase, and provided that the modification in the specified compensation is not the result of any agreement among all or any other Participants in the Service.
 Any superseding offer of compensation must be expressed as either a percentage of the gross sales price or as a flat dollar amount.